-Jonnie and Mark Houston, the twin brothers behind Houston Hospitality, have a reputation for pushing the envelope.
-Their latest venture, Good Times at Davey Wayne’s, is no exception, taking us back to the 1970s via an operational garage sale.
-After browsing records, clothing and other vintage paraphernalia, you’ll find the portal to this booze-fueled time machine—an old refrigerator.
+Good Times at Davey Wayne’s takes us back to the 1970s via garage.
+Walk past the knick-knacks to find the portal to this booze-fueled time machine: an old refrigerator.
 Step through its door and you’re instantly transported to a house party in the era of hard rock, sideburns and shag carpeting.
-Vintage beer cans and retro tchotchkes surround the tufted bar, where bartenders whip up craft cocktails with forgotten spirits and draught beer is served in novelty mugs.
-Outside, sno-cones and tiki drinks are doled out from a repurposed trailer in the “backyard,” where, if you’re lucky, you might catch a rooftop roller show.
+Vintage beer cans and retro tchotchkes surround the tufted bar, where staff whip up craft cocktails with forgotten spirits and draught beer is served in cans and novelty mugs.
+Outside, sno-cones, tiki drinks and tacos get doled out from a repurposed trailer and food stand in the “backyard,” where you'll find seating and the occasional rooftop roller show.
 Dig it.

-Welcome to the land of milk and honey known as Jumbo’s Clown Room.
-Hollywood’s notorious pole dancing club, this small laid-back dive has dancers of all body types shaking it onstage to rock music hits from the past and present.
-It’s not a “strip club” per se; pierced, inked, and totally rock ’n’ roll, these chicks don’t get naked, but perform some serious pole acrobatics onstage in their underwear.
-The crowd is eclectic and the vibe is welcoming: men, women, old-timers and newbies come to witness the sexy skills of these badass alternative beauties.
+Hollywood’s notorious pole dancing club, this small laid-back dive has dancers of all body types shaking it onstage to music past and present.
+It’s not a “strip club” per se; pierced, inked and totally rock ’n’ roll, these chicks don’t get naked, but perform some serious acrobatics onstage in their underwear.
+The crowd is eclectic and the vibe is welcoming: Men, women, old-timers and newbies come to witness the sexy skills of these badass alternative beauties.
 Tips for the dancers are always encouraged, but if guests don’t have the funds to make it rain for the girls, they can sit farther away from the stage, order some drinks and enjoy the show.

-Rising from the ashes of the old Powerhouse, where everyone from The Beatles to Bukowski wet their whistles, is the newly refurbished Power House, which takes its ever-so-slight name change from the original neon sign remaining out front.
-The new interior is classic and sexy, with faded brick walls and exposed ceiling beams interplaying with cream hexagonal tiles and vintage fixtures to create a muted decadence.
-The drinks here are delicious—and unique compared to what other Hollywood bars try to get away with for the same price.
-Try the Mr. Pineapple wheat beer while you get a history lesson from the bartenders on the bar's storied past.
+Rising from the ashes of the old Powerhouse—where everyone from The Beatles to Bukowski wet their whistles—is Power House version 2.0, which takes its ever-so-slight name change from the original neon sign remaining out front.
+The modern-day interior is classic and sexy, with faded brick walls and exposed ceiling beams interplaying with cream hexagonal tiles and vintage fixtures to create a muted decadence.
+Of course there's nothing muted about the bar's biggest crowd draw: karaoke.
+Imbibe in some liquid courage before you take the stage with drinks that are delicious—and unique, compared to what other Hollywood bars try to get away with for the same price.

-You could call Three Clubs a dive, but that term seems to apply to any establishment that’s been around more than ten years and doesn’t have a bespoke cocktail program.
+You could call Three Clubs a dive, but that term seems to apply to any establishment that’s been around more than 10 years and doesn’t have a bespoke cocktail program.
 With its deep red interior compounded by carpeted floors, velvet wallpaper, mahogany paneling, black leather and a sparkly black ceiling, it’s an atmosphere that immediately demands a martini, but will settle for a beer and a shot.
-During happy hour (which is every day from 6 to 8pm), there’s a laid-back, loungey vibe; as the evening progresses, you can expect anything from karaoke and live music to burlesque shows, all of which take place on stage in a side room adjacent to the bar.
+During daily happy hour there’s a laid-back, loungey vibe and $5 cocktails; as the evening progresses, you can expect anything from karaoke and live music to burlesque shows, all of which take place on stage in a side room adjacent to the bar.